Magnetic interactions in the tripod-kagome antiferromagnet Mg$_{2}$Gd$_{3}$Sb$_{3}$O$_{14}$ probed by static magnetometry and high-field ESR spectroscopy: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge technical assistance of \"Ozg\"ul Karatas in X-band ESR experiments.
-This work has been supported by the Deutsche Forschungsgemeinschaft through Grants STU 695/1-1 (M.S.) and WU 595/3-3 (SW).
-A.U.B.W. and B.B. acknowledge financial support from the DFG through SFB 1143 (project-id 247310070).
+This work has been supported by the Deutsche Forschungsgemeinschaft (DFG) within the Collaborative Research Center SFB 1143 "Correlated Magnetism - From Frustration to Topology" (Project No. 247310070), and the Würzburg-Dresden Cluster of Excellence "ct.qmat - Complexity and Topology in Quantum Matter" (EXC 2147, Project No. 390858490), and through Grants STU 695/1-1 (M.S.) and WU 595/3-3 (S.W.).